cmpprevot/Huenicorn/README.md

 ## Project status

-Huenicorn 1.0.2 is available.
+Huenicorn 1.0.3 is available.

 This revision brings

-* Significant CPU workload reduction
+* Switch Mbed-TLS to new major version

 ## Getting Started